What is a DOI? | Finding and Using Digital Object Identifiers

-You may see DOIs formatted in different ways:
+You may find DOIs formatted in various ways:

 How to find a DOI

-The DOI will be available and clearly visible when you open a journal article on a database.
-Most journal databases with the automatic citation function will also provide the DOI in the citation produced.
+The DOI will usually be clearly visible when you open a journal article on a database.

 Examples of where to find DOIs

-*Note that JSTOR uses a different format, but their “stable URL” functions as a DOI.
-All other journals listed in Scribbr’s list of credible sources use DOIs.
+Note: JSTOR uses a different format, but their “stable URL” functions in the same way as a DOI.

 What to do when you cannot find the DOI